prateeksingh132/SBA-307-HTML-and-CSS/README.md

 a.
 The dropdown menu gave me the most trouble.
 I tried to use the lecture slide example to create it, but it messed up my flexbox layout.
 So, finally I looked up a tutorial on w3schools for it, which had hover to reveal example and it combines position ('position: absolute'), display ('display: none and block') and pseudo class (':hover') concept to achieve the same.

 b.
 Checkbox on my form pages gave me issue with alignment.
-The issue was the default input width in my css code was messing it up, I had to use a separate inline styling for the checkboxes to corect it.
+The issue was the default input width in my css code was messing it up, I had to use a separate inline styling for the checkboxes to correct it.

 **What would you add to or change about your website if given more time?**